ashishb-devops/Terraform/Terraform Projects/EC2 instance Automation/README.md

 # Terraform EC2 instance automation
-This project uses Terraform to automate the creation of an EC2 instance in AWS, allowed SSH and HTTP access.
-It is a beginner friendly project to get hands on IaC
+This project uses Terraform to automate the creation of an EC2 instance in AWS.

 ## 📋 Description